 It’s not only great for promoting wound healing and reducing scarring, it can also help even out your skin tone and smooth fine lines, leaving you with glowing skin.

 How to use: Apply directly to the skin or add a few drops to your favorite facial serum, or moisturizer.
 Use as a spot treatment on blemishes.

 Helichrysum essential oil can help ease muscle and joint pain and promote healing of bruises.
 Athletes know to reach for it when dealing with a sports injury.

 How to use: Rub a few drops into the affected area daily or add to a carrier oil for an all over massage.

-A few drops can help soothe inflamed veins, and because it also promotes healthy circulation, it can prevent new varicose veins from developing.
+A few drops can possibly help soothe inflamed veins, and because it also promotes healthy circulation, it may prevent new varicose veins from developing.

 How to use: Mix a few drops with a carrier oil of your choice.
 You can also add a few drops of other vein-soothing essential oils like cypress, thyme, rosemary, frankincense, and horse chestnut and massage into veins.
 For other ways to treat varicose veins, visit The Vein Treatment Forum.

 Helichrysum essential oil is considered generally safe to apply to your skin undiluted.
 Make sure the oil you buy is labeled Helichrysum italicum.
 If it is a pure essential oil and not diluted already to about 2:5, then add 2-3 drops to one ounce of a carrier oil before applying, particularly if you have sensitive skin.

 Always test for sensitivity to any essential oil before applying to large areas of your body.
 Do a spot test on your arm using the ratio above.
 If you don’t have a reaction within a day, it should be safe to use on other parts of your body.